wodby/docs/1.0/docs/stacks/postgres/index.md

 This changelog is for PostgreSQL stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/postgres/releases).

+### 1.6.0

+- 🚨 This update requires server infrastructure at least 5.9.0
+- 🏔 Alpine Linux updated to 3.15

 ### 1.5.1

 🏔 Security updates for base OS Alpine Linux